getify/foi-lang/Foi-Guide.md

 };

 def acc: accumulator();
-acc%;         // Right{0}    -- initial yield
+acc%;     // Promise{Right{0}}    -- initial yield
-acc% 5;       // Right{5}    -- delta=5, total becomes 5, yields 5
+acc% 5;   // Promise{Right{5}}    -- delta=5, total becomes 5, yields 5
-acc% 10;      // Right{15}   -- delta=10, total becomes 15, yields 15
+acc% 10;  // Promise{Right{15}}   -- delta=10, total becomes 15, yields 15
-acc% 3;       // Right{18}   -- delta=3, total becomes 18, yields 18
+acc% 3;   // Promise{Right{18}}   -- delta=3, total becomes 18, yields 18
 ```

 Notice `total + (<:: total)` -- the `<:: total` expression yields `total`, pauses, and on resume evaluates to the value supplied to the next `it% v`.
 That value then flows into the `+` expression.

-Binary `%` is only defined on generator-produced iterators; using it on an `Iter@`-constructed iterator is ill-formed, since there's no `<::` yield expression to receive that value.
+Binary `%` is only defined on generator-produced iterators; using it on an `Iter@`- or `IterP@`-constructed iterator is ill-formed, since there's no `<::` yield expression to receive that value.

 The first step is a special case: there's no `<::` waiting yet, so any value passed to the first step is discarded, and the generator runs from its start to its first `<::`.

-Once the generator stops -- above, the `~each` loop exits once the `total` reaches or exceeds `1000` -- and the iterator reaches its terminal, further binary steps also discard the sent value and return the sticky `Left`.
+Once the generator stops -- above, the `~each` loop exits once the `total` reaches or exceeds `1000` -- and the iterator reaches its terminal, further binary steps also discard the sent value and return the sticky terminal envelope inside `Promise{Left@ ..}`.

 ## Effects

 An **effect** (aka, "algebraic effects") in **Foi** is a suspension point in a computation; the running code pauses, propagates a payload up the call stack to whichever handler catches it, and then resumes with whatever value the handler chooses to send back.
 Where an exception `throw` (in other languages) abandons the current work, an effect *pauses* it, so the computation *may* pick up right where it left off (the handler decides).

-You've already met an effect in disguise.
-The `<:: v` yield inside a generator body is a perform site for `Effect.Yield`; the surrounding generator machinery is the handler.
-Generators are the one built-in that sits directly on the effects system.
+You've already encountered an effect (in disguise).
+The `<:: v` yield inside a generator body is a perform site for `Effect.Gen.Yield`; the surrounding generator machinery is the handler.
+Generators are a built-in that sits directly on the effects system.

 You don't have to reach for effects directly to use the language.
 The built-in types cover the common cases already.
 But when you need to model a suspension point of your own -- reading configuration lazily, prompting the user, retrying on failure, logging without threading a logger through every call -- effects are the mechanism.